karimarous/Getting_started_with_Terraform_and_AWS_FR/lab03/README.md

 # 2. Modify the resource in the terraform configuration file
 2.1.
 Replace the Name value of the resource aws_instance in main.tf with "karim-instance1"

-2.2 Replace "karim" with your name
+Note: Replace "karim" with your name

 2.3.
 Run the following command
 ```